MONTANA COWBOY HALL OF FAME Living INDUCTION

 Lenore adds, “Every two years I attended writing conferences in other parts of the United States.
 Ivan Doig, Erma Bombeck, Maria Von Trappe, Richard Wheeler, Norma Ashby, and many other authors wrote me personal letters, advising, encouraging me.
 In White Sulphur Springs at a conference, I met a Pulitzer Prize winner from a Seattle newspaper.
 He challenged me to write a real story and become a real author.
 I listened to him and wrote The River’s Edge, connecting my love of Civil War era history and Montana.”

 Lenore continues to write something daily.
 To her, even her grocery list is considered writing.
 “My latest book, Blood Brothers: Montana Territory 1860 - 1890, published by Primix Publishing, recently was awarded a finalist medal from The New Generation of Independent Writers as well as the book cover itself receiving a finalist award.”
-Lenore writes mostly historical fiction about women, who deserve to recognized for their contribution towards the Western Movement.
+Lenore writes mostly historical fiction about women, who deserve to be recognized for their contribution towards the Western Movement.

 Since 2008, Lenore has written the nomination biographies of several Montana Cowboy Hall of Fame Inductees: John M. Frey; Broadwater Hotel and Natatorium; Charles Broadwater; Thomas Francis Meagher; Thomas Cruse; Nevada City Hotel; Ming’s Opera House; Annie Morgan, and John Raphael Quigley, Sr.